Deep Linking Basics: Deep Links are Just Links

 - Deep links are very specific URLs, just like specific websites or physical addresses.

 Deep linking starts and ends with URLs, or URIs.
-Just as we discussed before, a link and a URL are one in the same.
+Just as we discussed before, a link and a URL are one and the same.
 At a very high level a deep link is a link, or a special URL that routes to a specific spot, whether that’s on a website or in an app.
 These particular spots are deep links.
 These might not be publicly visible to the world, but they exist as a real place to reference.

 The term “deep link” has come to mean the routes to specific spots on websites and to a native application via a link.
 A version of the term, called a “mobile deep link,” is a link that contains all the information needed to take a user directly into an app or a particular location within an app instead of just launching the app’s home page.

 Deep links on the web are no different than deep links for apps – in both cases, links conceptually function the same.
 The only difference is the way they look and behave.
 Most often people interchange the term URI or “URI Scheme” with a deep link.
-This is not only technically incorrect, but creates endless confusion.
+This is not only technically incorrect, but creates confusion.

 The proper way to think about deep links is as follows: